Mathemathics - Higher Level

 Students need to study the full syllabus.
 It is important to note that completing a sample examination paper is not sufficient revision.

-Pencils, pencil sharpener, rubber, pens, working scientific calculator
+Pencils, pencil sharpener, rubber, pens, working scientific calculator.
+Online examinations require a PC or laptop with working camera.

 Students need to achieve Grade 4 to pass, but some universities stipulate that a Grade 5 pass is necessary: